 Sound too good to be true?
 Unfortunately, it is.

-Science has since disproven the idea that you can make naturally decaffeinated tea with a hot water rinse as described above.
-Worse yet, science has shown that this kind of preparation method removes many of the antioxidants, but very little of the caffeine.
+Science has not only disproven the idea that you can make naturally decaffeinated tea with a hot water rinse but, worse yet, studies have shown that this kind of preparation method removes many of the antioxidants, but very little of the caffeine.

 Lower Caffeine Tea Options

-- Try a naturally caffeine-free herbal tea instead.
+You can try a naturally caffeine-free herbal tea (which doesn’t really contain tea) instead.
 Unless it is blended with tea leaves, these tisanes will not contain caffeine.
 Rooibos tea is another caffeine-free option that offers a complex flavor many tea lovers enjoy.

 If you are okay with a beverage that is almost caffeine-free, select a tea that is naturally low in caffeine, such as a white tea from Fujian or a "twig tea" like Hojicha or Kukicha.
 You can also opt for tea blends that contain caffeine-free herbs in lieu of some of the tea, such as Moroccan mint or masala chai.